 This License Plate Pallet Wood Planter is made featuring an old license plate as a fun focal point.
 It has a flashing lining so you can directly plant vegetation right into it.
 It can be used indoors or outdoors!

-Use something unique to decorate your creations like this License Plate Pallet Wood Planter
+Use something unique to decorate your creations:

 First, cut your bottom and side pieces for your planter box.
 Make them the size you desire.
-Cut small grooves in the side and bottom pieces for your license plates to fit into when assembled.
+Cut small grooves on the side and bottom pieces for your license plates to fit into when assembled.
 A table saw makes quick work of this.
 Cut down another pallet board into thin strips for the front/back of the planter box.
 Use a router to roll over the edges of the pieces if you desire a more finished effect.
 Sand all your pieces.
 Begin assembling the box, fitting the license plates into the grooves you created.
-Use wood glue between the butt-joints, and a brad nailer to secure.
+Use wood glue between the wood joints, and a brad nailer to secure.

 Drill two holes at either end of the planter box to accommodate the diameter of the rope you choose.
 Next, cut down a 1×1″ piece of wood to cover the length of both handles.
 Router the corners over and sand down.
 Cut into two pieces, then drill a hole down the center slightly larger than the diameter of your rope.
 Sand the edges, insert the rope, and secure inside the box with several brad nails to also flatten the rope.